Anatomy of a Great Sponsored Review Post: A Guide for Influencers

 On the flip side, a larger brand might like the comparison idea if they are confident that they’re better than the competition.

 A popular place to see comparison posts is when beauty bloggers try to find cheaper “dupes” for higher-end make-up, and then compare the two brands.
-Blogger Miranda Mendoza of Slashed Beauty did this when she compared Make Up For Ever and NYX foundations together in one post.
+Blogger Miranda Mendoza from Slashed Beauty did this when she compared Make Up For Ever and NYX foundations together in one post.

 Of course, you should always check with the brand you’re working with first to make sure they’re okay with a comparison-style post.